IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/form.md

 # $Platform$ Form Overview

-The `Form` collects data from Ignite UI Webcomponents form controls and native form controls.
+The $ProductName$ Form collects data from Ignite UI Webcomponents form controls and native form controls.
 The resulting form data is exposed into a single FormData object.

+<div class="divider"></div>

 ## $Platform$ Form Example

-The following example represents a form that has some inputs, buttons and a checkbox inside.
+The following example represents `Form` that has some inputs, buttons and a checkbox inside.

 <code-view style="height: 300px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"